jellyfin-archive/jellyfin-docs/general/administration/installing.md

     --volume jellyfin-media:/media:ro,z \
     docker.io/jellyfin/jellyfin:latest
    ```

+3. Open the necessary ports in your machine's firewall if you wish to permit access to the Jellyfin server from outside the host.
+This is not done automatically when using rootless Podman.
+If your distribution uses `firewalld`, the following commands save and load a new firewall rule opening the HTTP port `8096` for TCP connections.

+    ```sh
+    sudo firewall-cmd --add-port=8096/tcp --permanent
+    sudo firewall-cmd --reload
+    ```

 Podman doesn't require root access to run containers.
 For security, the Jellyfin container should be run using rootless Podman.